An Open Call to City Staff

 Teaching the Government to Work Lean

 The process diagram above includes countless insights about how to apply lean, agile, and human-centered processes to government.
-Yet perhaps the best example of bringing a lean approach to government might lie in how I produced the team's website.
-I facilitated a few collaborative workshops and we put up the website using SquareSpace, getting it online and approved in only 1 week at 1/10th the original budget, including wireframing and an unmoderated usability test.
+Yet perhaps the best example of bringing a lean approach to government might be how I produced the team's website.
+With only 2 weeks to get it done, I facilitated a few collaborative workshops and put up the website using SquareSpace, getting it online and approved at 1/10th the original allocated budget, including information architecture, wireframing and even an unmoderated usability test.